karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 # [extractPPGSignalFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPGSignalFeatures.m)
 * **Purpose**: Extracts a variety of PPG signal geometric features crucial for detailed physiological analysis.
 The function computes features related to systolic and diastolic phases of the PPG signal, including times, peaks, areas, and derived ratios.
 * **Inputs**:
-  * `data`: Matrix of PPG signal data, each column representing an epoch of signal data.
+  * 'data': Matrix of PPG signal data, each column representing an epoch of signal data.
 Assumes the first row contains labels for each epoch.
-  * `detected_peaks`: Cell array, each element containing the indices of detected systolic peaks for corresponding epochs.
+  * 'detected_peaks': Cell array, each element containing the indices of detected systolic peaks for corresponding epochs.
-  * detected_onsets`: Cell array, each element containing the indices of detected onsets for corresponding epochs.
+  * 'detected_onsets': Cell array, each element containing the indices of detected onsets for corresponding epochs.
-  * `fs`: Sampling frequency of the PPG signal, used to convert sample counts to time.
+  * 'fs': Sampling frequency of the PPG signal, used to convert sample counts to time.
 * **Outputs**:
-  * `features_table`: A table containing the calculated features for each epoch, with columns for each feature including averages, standard deviations, and specific geometric calculations relevant to cardiovascular analysis.
+  * 'features_table': A table containing the calculated features for each epoch, with columns for each feature including averages, standard deviations, and specific geometric calculations relevant to cardiovascular analysis.
 * **Process**:
   * Calculates systolic and diastolic durations by measuring the time intervals between detected peaks and onsets.
   * Determines peak amplitudes to identify the highest points of blood volume during the cardiac cycle.